-For the third time in four years, London Business School won top prize in Poets&Quants ranking of the 50 best MBA programs outside the U.S. INSEAD again came in second, while Switzerland’s IMD claimed third place.
+For the third time in four years, London Business School won top prize in Poets&Quants ranking of the 50 best MBA programs outside the U.S. in 2013.
+INSEAD again came in second, while Switzerland’s IMD claimed third place.
 Two schools in Spain rounded out this year’s top five, with IESE Business School at the University of Navarra in Barcelona fourth and IE Business School in Madrid fifth.

 Europe dominates the top ten schools, with two from the United Kingdom, two from France, three from Spain, as well as one each from Switzerland and Italy.
 The only exception: No. 9 Hong Kong University of Science & Technology, proving once again that after the U.S. the best place to study business and management is in Europe.